 Borrowers with credit scores below 600 are usually able to get their mortgage by agreeing to pay the subprime rate.
 If your credit score has improved over the years, you can qualify for a better rate based on your credit score.
 Having less unsecured debts, on-time payments and increased income are some of the reasons why your credit score improves.

 Refinancing to a Conventional Plan

-According to Joyce Windschitl of Prime Mortgage, “No one should continue with a subprime ARM because of the high interest rates…unless there is absolutely no other option.”
-The advertised rates offered by lenders should be ignored because it is subject of market factors, your credit score, loan to value, and other considerations.
+According to Joyce Windschitl of Prime Mortgage, “No one should continue with a subprime ARM because of the high-interest rates…unless there is absolutely no other option.”
+The advertised rates offered by lenders should be ignored because it is subject to market factors, your credit score, loan to value, and other considerations.

 Extend the Term of the Loan